pombreda/lepl/doc-src/manual/advanced.rst

 ---------

 A grammar is specified by :ref:`matchers`, giving a collection of Python objects.
 More exactly, a directed graph of objects is created.
-LEPL 2 was designed so that this graph can be examined and modified before it is used as a parser.
+Lepl 2 was designed so that this graph can be examined and modified before it is used as a parser.

 .. note::

-  Modifying the matcher graph is a very powerful tool --- it allows LEPL to use some of the techniques that make "compiled" parsers more efficient --- but it can also introduce quite subtle errors.
-The addition of user--defined rewriters is not encouraged unless you are *very* familiar with LEPL.
+  Modifying the matcher graph is a very powerful tool --- it allows Lepl to use some of the techniques that make "compiled" parsers more efficient --- but it can also introduce quite subtle errors.
+The addition of user--defined rewriters is not encouraged unless you are *very* familiar with Lepl.

 .. note::

-  LEPL presents all matchers via a uniform interface, but in practice there are two distinct types: core classes and functions.
+  Lepl presents all matchers via a uniform interface, but in practice there are two distinct types: core classes and functions.
 Only the core class instances are present in the graph described above.
 The functions are evaluated during the definition of the grammar and return (usually after